They are the physical or virtual space where financial instruments are

 It is possibly the most important market in the world because it is where

-(not to say cash) of banks, corporations, credits, investments
+the liquidity (not to say cash) of banks, corporations, credits, investments

 and individuals is mainly transacted.